nightwatchjs/nightwatch-docs/guide/writing-tests/visual-regression-testing.md

 }
 </code></pre></div>

-Further the settings can also be overriden passing as a JSON object (settings argument) as shown in the [example][2] as part of the `screenshotIdenticalToBaseline` assertion.
+Further the settings can also be overridden passing as a JSON object (settings argument) as shown in the [example][2] as part of the `screenshotIdenticalToBaseline` assertion.
 Settings passed as a function argument will override the ones in the config file & default values.

 ### Review